TangyKiwi/KiwiClient/README.md

 ## License

 This mod is available under the CC0 license.
 Feel free to learn from it and incorporate it in your own projects.

+If you use any of the code, please keep your project open source!